20 Vibrant Combinations that Prove More Colors Go With Red than You Think

 Shades of Red + Weathered White

-A built-in buffet showcases cabinets in two shades of red and two different cabinet styles.
-Lower cabinets are a bright shade of red with vertical lines.
-Upper cabinets are dark maroon with clear-glass panels and thick crown molding.
 Varying the intensity of a color adds depth and interest.
+Here, a built-in buffet showcases cabinets in two shades of red and two different cabinet styles.
+Lower cabinets feature a bright shade of red with vertical beaded-board insets, while upper cabinets are dark maroon with clear-glass panels and thick crown molding.
 For more character, an advertising poster in yellow and green is centered between cabinets.
 Red and white stripes offer a cabana feel to a rattan armchair.

 Oxblood + Cerulean + Parchment White

-Oxblood, a deep burgundy red, is a fashionable take on classic red.
-Favored on fall and winter runways, this decadent hue mixes well with blue, another primary color on the wheel.
-A white sofa adds to the cold weather scheme -- illuminating the dark like fallen snow.
+Oxblood, a deep burgundy red, is a sophisticated take on classic red.
+Often favored in the fall and winter, this decadent hue mixes well with blue, another primary color on the wheel.
+A white sofa brightens the scheme and offers a neutral focal point.

 Autumn Red + Spice Orange + Wood Tones

 Adjacent to each other on the color wheel, orange and red are natural companions.
-Here they mingle in artwork and decor coloring a contemporary setting.
-Natural, plank wood walls and streamline cabinetry give the room the aura of a modern wooded hideaway.
-A chocolate brown chair and ottoman with caramel undertones maintain the cabin vibe.
+Here, they mingle in nature-inspired artwork and decor in a contemporary setting.
+Plank wood walls and clean-lined cabinetry give the room the look of a modern wooded hideaway.
+A chocolate brown chair and ottoman with caramel undertones maintain the cabin-like vibe.

 Coral Red + Aged Black + Glazed White